developer88/cleanmythings/README.md

 I decided to create 2 methods:

 * 'index' which returns JSON with list of all free slots.
-This method requests slot params which are: :hours - time needed for cleaning  and :bathrooms, :bedrooms, :cleaning - extra task for cleaning, :how_often - all these items needed to generate recommended length (hours param) of cleaning
+This method requests slot params which are: :hours - time needed for cleaning  and :bathrooms, :bedrooms, :cleaning - extra task for cleaning, :how_often - all these items needed to generate recommended length (hours param) of cleaning, :date - to specify date
 * 'create' which books selected free slot for user.
 This method requests slot params from 'index' method and user params which are: :name, :email, :address, :zip, :phone.
-I didn't implement validation for phone, email, proper zip code.
+I didn't implement validation for phone, email, proper zip code + :start_at for slots param to specify time to start cleaning.

 ###### Clarify in which step the backend function should be called